Farming (film)

-Farming is a 2018 British film written and directed by Adewale Akinnuoye-Agbaje in his directorial debut, based on his own childhood.
+Farming is a 2018 British drama film written and directed by Adewale Akinnuoye-Agbaje in his directorial debut, based on his own childhood.
 The plot is about a child whose Yorùbá parents gave him to a white working-class family in London in the 1980s, and who grows up to join a white skinhead gang.

 The film, which stars Damson Idris, Kate Beckinsale, John Dagleish, Jaime Winstone, Genevieve Nnaji, and Gugu Mbatha-Raw, wrapped production in 2017.
 It premiered at the 2018 Toronto International Film Festival on 8 September and won the Michael Powell Award at the 2019 Edinburgh Film Festival.
 The film was released by Lionsgate on 11 October 2019 in the UK and by eOne on 25 October 2019 in the US.

 Plot

 In 1967 Nigeria, Enitan is born to Nigerian parents who send him to Britain as part of a widespread practice called "farming," where Nigerian families place their children with white foster families in the hopes of a better life.
 Enitan's parents leave him in the care of Ingrid Carpenter, a strict foster mother in Tilbury, England.
 However, they frequently take him back to Nigeria for visits, leading to confusion and abandonment issues.

 As a young boy, Enitan struggles to fit in with both his foster family and his peers.
 He faces racism and bullying at school, and his dark skin makes him a target for local white supremacists.
 Isolated and desperate for belonging, he begins to internalize the racist attitudes directed toward him.
 Ingrid, unable to fully understand his struggle, provides discipline but little emotional support, further alienating him.

 As a teenager, Enitan falls under the influence of a violent skinhead gang led by Levi.
 Seeking acceptance, he joins their ranks, adopting their racist ideologies and turning against his own identity.
 Enitan becomes deeply involved in their violent activities, which include terrorizing immigrants and other minorities in the neighborhood.
 His actions shock Ingrid, who is torn between protecting him and confronting his destructive path.

 Enitan's descent into self-hatred and violence reaches a breaking point when he faces arrest after a brutal attack.
 A compassionate teacher, Ms. Dapo, intervenes and introduces him to a Nigerian community leader who encourages him to reconnect with his heritage.
 Despite his initial resistance, Enitan begins to reflect on his identity and the pain he has caused.

 Struggling to leave the gang, Enitan faces violent retribution from Levi and his followers.
 With Ingrid's help, he seeks redemption by embracing his Nigerian roots and confronting the traumas of his past.
 Enitan ultimately finds solace in his cultural identity and begins to repair his fractured relationship with Ingrid.

 The film ends with Enitan attending a Nigerian cultural event, signifying his journey toward self-acceptance and healing.
 A final epilogue reveals that Farming is based on the true story of Adewale Akinnuoye-Agbaje, who went on to become a successful actor and filmmaker, using his experiences to inspire others.